CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

                     {
                         "kind": "Range",
                         "dataType": "String",
-                        "precision": 3
+                        "precision": -1
                     },
                     {
                         "kind": "Range",
                         "dataType": "Number",
-                        "precision": 7
+                        "precision": -1
                     }
                 ]
             }
         ],
         "excludedPaths": [
             {
-                "path":"/SecondParent/*"
+                "path":"/Relatives/*"
             }
         ]
     }
     ```

-    > This new policy will lower the precision on both string and number types down from their maximum value.
-It will also exclude the ``/SecondParent/*`` path effectively removing the **SecondParent** property of your large JSON document from the index.
+    > This new policy will exclude the ``/Relatives/*`` path from indexing effectively removing the **Children** property of your large JSON document from the index.

 1. Click the **Save** button at the top of the section to persist your new indexing policy and "kick off" a transformation of the collection's index.